| | Meatpaper FIVE

 us with our own true nature, while opening up new models

+of social exchange.
 My New York suggests a tension between order and destruction.
+The second video belongs, of course,

 to Carolee Schneemann.
 Like My New York, Schneeman’s